AdityaGupta1/mega-minecraft/README.md

   - This includes trees, mushrooms, crystals, etc.
 - Chunk fill

 Some steps, such as heightfields and surface biomes, can be performed on single chunks without any information about neighboring chunks.
 However, some steps, such as terrain layers and erosion, require gathering information from neighboring chunks in order to prevent discontinuities along chunk borders.
-The following sections explain the requirements for each step:
+The following dropdown sections explain the requirements for each step:

 <details>
 <summary>Heightfields and surface biomes</summary>